daspinola/phaser-cordova-webpack-boilerplate/README.md

     ``` run keystore projectName ```

-  **Important!** Do not forget the keystore password you set, you will needwhen building the apk for production!
+  **Important!** Do not forget the keystore password you set, you will need when building the apk for production!

 # Workflow